particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 ### <img style="margin:0; block:inline" src="{{assets}}/images/updater-windows-logo.png"> Windows

-Click [Device Updater for Windows](https://github.com/spark/device-updater/releases/download/v0.5.0/particle_system_firmware_0.5.0.exe) to download the app to your downloads folder.
+Click [Device Updater for Windows](https://github.com/spark/device-updater/releases/download/v0.5.0/particle_system_firmware_0.5.0.exe) to download the application to your downloads folder.
 The file name will begin with "particle_system_firmware".

 Once the download is complete, double-click the downloaded file to run.